 Hours of Operation

-The office is open to the public during the month of August on Tuesday and Thursday from 9 am to 1 pm.
+The Conservation Commission office in the Town Hall Annex (66 Prospect St.) is open to the public Mondays, Tuesdays, and Thursdays from 9 am to 1 pm.

 How to Reach Us

 The Ridgefield Conservation Commission was established in 1962 by Town Ordinance after enabling legislation was adopted by the Connecticut General Assembly in 1961.
 The commission includes the Invasives Committee and the Flood and Erosion Control Board.
 The duties of the commission include the following: